 HAR systems are typical representatives of pattern recognition systems.
 They work in two stages: (1) training and (2) recognition.
-Both stages consist of almost identical steps.
+In fact, both stages consist of almost identical steps.
 The training stage involves gathering prior knowledge of the activities which must be recognized.
 The recognition stage uses the information collected in the training stage to accurately recognize those activities.
 In other words, the second stage strongly depends on the success of the first stage.
 The training stage includes steps such as data collection, feature selection, and learning from the selected features.
 Data can be collected from different types of sensors employed by the system.
 However, data are often noisy and must be preprocessed to clean them before further analyses.
 This preprocessing occurs during the feature selection process.
-The collected data can be classified into structural and statistical features in the feature selection process.
+In the feature selection process, the collected data can be classified into structural and statistical features.
 Structural features are those which indicate correlations between data points.
-Statistical features result from applying statistical methods directly to the data or after they have been transformed, including the mean, variance, and others.
+Statistical features are those resulting from the application of statistical methods directly to the data or after they have been transformed, and include the mean, variance, and others.
 The most widely used transformations are the Fourier and wavelet transforms.
-Following feature selection, the learning process is executed as the final step in the training phase of a HAD system.
+Following feature selection, the learning process is executed as the final step in the training phase of a HAR system.
 In this step, a recognition model is trained from the data gathered by sensors.
 Several algorithms can be used for creating a best-fit model for recognition.
 All these three steps are again performed in the recognition stage.
-After the recognition stage, the most accurate, fastest, and resource-efficient recognition model is chosen.
-We propose a smart HAD system with the most accurate recognition model for elderly people's activity monitoring and prompt assistance.
-To enhance the effectiveness and reliability of the HAD system in smart environments, we use an SG monitoring system in the proposed system.
+At the conclusion of the recognition stage, the most accurate, fastest, and resource-efficient recognition model is chosen.
+We propose a smart HAR system with the most accurate recognition model for elderly people activity monitoring and prompt assistance.
+To enhance the effectiveness and reliability of the HAR system in smart environments, we use a SG monitoring system in the proposed system.